-- No seating shall be allowed at the physical bar. - No more than 15 individuals may sit at one table. - Food service establishments licensed as standard restaurants under the CZO that provide table service will be required to utilize a reservation system to track names and phone numbers of customers, keep this information for 21 days, and provide it to LDH if requested for contact tracing purposes. - Restaurants licensed as fast food, specialty restaurants, or carry-out restaurants, or standard restaurants where patrons order food from a counter, must designate areas for ordering that are at least six feet apart.
+- o Food service establishments licensed as standard restaurants under the CZO that provide table service will be required to utilize a reservation system to track names and phone numbers of customers, keep this information for 21 days, and provide it to LDH if requested for contact tracing purposes. - Restaurants licensed as fast food, specialty restaurants, or carry-out restaurants, or standard restaurants where patrons order food from a counter, must designate areas for ordering that are at least six feet apart.
 These areas should be clearly marked on the floor for customer convenience.
 Marks should also indicate six foot distances between patrons waiting in line to order. - o Patrons must wear masks unless actively eating or drinking. - Private events must adhere strictly to the guidelines, guidance from the State Fire Marshal, and the gathering size limits. - o Takeout and delivery are highly encouraged. - Restaurants are required to prohibit customers from loitering outside of the premises if such customers are not practicing social distancing or wearing masks.
-Restaurants that fail to prohibit such loitering may be prohibited from offering takeout services. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m. - o Live entertainment is only allowed following the rules set forth on pages 16-20. - Bars without a state AR-Conditional permit shall be allowed to open for indoor seating at 25% capacity and outdoor seating to 100% capacity or 50 individuals outdoors, whichever is fewer, and are allowed to sell alcoholic beverages through drive thru, takeout or curbside pickup and must follow the State Fire Marshal guidelines for "Restaurants Cafes Bars."

-State guidelines include but are not limited to the following restrictions:
+Restaurants that fail to prohibit such loitering may be prohibited from offering takeout services. - Service and sales of alcoholic beverages shall only occur between the hours of 8 a.m. and 11 p.m. - o Indoor live entertainment is only allowed with a capacity of 50% (maximum of 250 seated patrons) and following the rules set forth on pages 18-21. - Outdoor live entertainment is only allowed following the rules set forth on pages 18-21. - Bars without a state AR-Conditional permit shall be allowed to open for indoor seating at 50% capacity and outdoor seating to 100% capacity (maximum of 250 seated patrons), and are allowed to sell alcoholic beverages through drive thru, takeout or curbside pickup and must follow the State Fire Marshal guidelines for "Restaurants Cafes Bars."
+State guidelines include but are not limited to the following restrictions: - o Customers must be seated for table service and stay seated. - o Tables must be arranged to keep parties at least six feet apart.